Success of Red Sox rotation hinges on David Price

 Price has been a lightning rod ever since he signed a seven-year, $217 million contract in December 2015.
 He won 17 games and led the league with 230 innings last season but, by his admission, didn't consistently pitch up to his own lofty standards or the fans' unrealistic expectations.

 But the biggest disappointment came in the playoffs.
-Price got roughed up by the Cleveland Indians in Game 2 of the Division Series and fell to 0-8 with a 5.74 ERA in nine career postseason starts.
+Price got roughed up by the Cleveland Indians in Game 2 of the ALDS and fell to 0-8 with a 5.74 ERA in nine career postseason starts.

 Price appears to believe he has been treated unfairly by the mainstream media and on social media.
 He's active on Twitter and has made several references to the criticisms of his postseason history.
 Such sensitivity doesn't usually play well in a place like Boston.